sandeepsinghsengar/MPUNet2Plus/README.md

 ```

 ## Overview
-In this project, we implement knee cartilages from 3D MRI images.
+In this project, we implement knee cartilages segmentation from 3D MRI images.
 It uses a fixed
 hyperparameter set and a fixed model topology, eliminating the need for
 conducting hyperparameter tuning experiments.
 No manual involvement is
 required except for supplying the training data.